US is investigating Delta's flight cancellations and faltering response to global tech outage

 The Transportation Department said it launched the investigation after seeing Delta's continued widespread flight disruptions “and reports of concerning customer service failures.”

-The department said the investigation will evolve as it learns more “and processes the high volume of consumer complaints we have already received against Delta.”
+The department said the investigation will evolve as it “processes the high volume of consumer complaints we have already received against Delta.”

+Investigators are likely to focus on whether Delta is complying with federal rules and offering prompt refunds to passengers whose flights are canceled or significantly delayed.
+In a text provided to The Associated Press, a Delta passenger whose flight was canceled Saturday was told, “If you prefer not to rebook your trip, your ticket value will automatically be available as an eCredit that can be used towards a future Delta ticket.”

+Delta's meltdown mirrors that of Southwest Airlines, which canceled nearly 17,000 flights over 15 days in December 2022.
+A Transportation Department investigation ended with Southwest agreeing to pay a $35 million fine as part of a $140 million settlement.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.